hashdragons/hashdragons.io/hashdragons1.md

 The [Lokad prefix](https://upgradespecs.bitcoincashnode.org/op_return-prefix-guideline/) for Hashdragons is `0x00d401d1` as registered in the [BCH protocol list](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/etc/protocols.csv).

-The general format for a hashdragons transaction in `OP_RETURN` is (where `LE` means an integer value is encoded in little-endian format):
+The general format for a hashdragons transaction in `OP_RETURN` is:
 <table>
   <tr>
     <td><b>v<sub>out</sub></b></td>